-The role of ART in liver disease progression and in overall mortality in HCV/HIV-coinfected patients is still being debated (Tedaldi 2003; Qurishi 2003).
-The use of protease inhibitors may offer protection from progression of HCV-related fibrosis (Benhamou 2001; Macias 2006).
-Antiretroviral drug regimens should be carefully considered in persons with HIV and ESLD.
-These patients should follow the general recommendations (GESIDA/PNS Panel of Experts 2007; Clumeck 2008) and their liver function must be closely monitored in order to detect hepatotoxicity.
+The role of cART in progression of liver disease and in overall mortality in HCV/HIVcoinfected patients remains controversial (Tedaldi 2003; Qurishi 2003).
+The use of protease inhibitors may offer protection from the progression of HCV-related fibrosis (Benhamou 2001; Macías 2006).
+Antiretroviral drug regimens should be carefully planned in persons with HIV and ESLD.
+These patients should follow general recommendations (GESIDA/PNS Panel of Experts 2009; Panel on Antiretroviral Guidelines for Adults and Adolescents 2009, Hammer 2008) and their liver function must be closely monitored for signs of hepatotoxicity.
 Careful consideration of drug prescriptions and possible interactions is essential.

-Furthermore, some antiretroviral drugs may be contraindicated in cirrhotic patients (e.g., ddl, nevirapine, full-dose ritonavir) and their dosing should be adjusted according to the degree of hepatic impairment (Wyles 2005; Back 2008; Tuset 2008)
+Furthermore, some antiretroviral drugs may be contraindicated in cirrhotic patients (e.g., didanosine, nevirapine, full-dose ritonavir) and their dosing should be adjusted according to the degree of hepatic impairment (Wyles 2005; Back 2009; Tuset 2009).

 Therapeutic drug monitoring (TDM) may be useful for efavirenz and protease inhibitors.
 Indinavir and atazanavir can increase unconjugated bilirubin levels by inhibiting UDP-glucuronosyltransferase.
-As total bilirubin is a component of both CTP and MELD scores, results in patients taking these drugs should be interpreted with caution.
+As total bilirubin is a component of both the Child-Turcotte-Pugh and MELD scores, results in patients taking these drugs should be interpreted with caution.